lunar/payments-plugin-x-cart/README.md

 ## Updating settings

 Under the payment method settings, you can:
- * Update the payment method text in the payment gateways list
+ * Update the payment title that shows up in the checkout
  * Update the payment method description in the payment gateways list
- * Update the title that shows up in the payment popup
  * Add app & public keys
  * Change the capture type (Auth only/Auth and capture)